 Without going into the details for now, just know that we have something very tasty in the oven.

 When talking about stats and analytics, there is a lot of data to keep track of, and a lot of possible ways to interpret this data.

 Determining the most relevant data and the best way to showcase it, is more than just dumping everything on a chart and expecting our users to make sense of it.
 We want things to be useful, simple to understand, and comprehensive.

 We are in the process of refining and reorganizing our Staking of Opinion Pools (SOOP) pages in order to include all this information, while also taking the opportunity to make some refinements based on your feedback so far, as well as our own observations.

 More details about this will follow in our future articles.

 Trust & Performance Algorithms Adjustments

 As we have said from the beginning, our Trust & Performance system is something unique to Coreto.
-This means that even with all our initial modeling and simulation of how it all works, we expected that we might need to make some adjustments to the parameters that are used by our algorithms in order to properly reflect the real progress each user makes while using the Coreto Platform.
+This means that even with all our initial modeling and simulation of how it all works, we expected that we might need to make some adjustments to the in-use parameters by our algorithms in order to properly reflect the real progress each user makes while using the Coreto Platform.

 Another expected thing we’ve known from the very beginning is that the more features we add, the more ways to track and interpret users’ Trust and Performance we’ll have.